On finite non-degenerate braided tensor categories with a Lagrangian subcategory: Preliminaries

 \subsection{Equivariantization and de-equivariantization}

-Let $\B$ be a finite tensor category with an action of a finite group $G$, and let $\B^G$ be the {\em $G$-equivariantization} of $\B$.
-Recall that $\B^G$ is a finite tensor category which contains $\Rep(G)$ as a full Tannakian subcategory, and $\FPdim(\B^G)=|G|\FPdim(\B)$.
+Let $\B$ be a finite tensor category with an action of a finite group $G$.
+Let $\B^G$ be the {\em $G$-equivariantization} of $\B$, i.e., the category of objects in $\B$ endowed with an action of $G$.
+Recall that $\B^G$ is a finite tensor category containing $\Rep(G)$ as a full Tannakian subcategory, and that we have $\FPdim(\B^G)=|G|\FPdim(\B)$.
 (For more details see, e.g., \cite[Section 4.15]{EGNO}.)

 Let $\C$ be a finite braided tensor category containing $\Rep(G)$ as a full Tannakian subcategory.
 Let $A:={\rm Fun}(G)$ be the algebra of functions on $G$ (= regular algebra).
 Then $A$ is a commutative algebra in $\Rep(G)$, and hence in $\C$.
-Recall that the {\em de-equivariantization} $\C_G$ of $\C$ is the finite tensor category $\Mod_{\C}(A)$ of right $A$-modules in $\C$ (see Subsection \ref{finitetensorcat}), and that $\FPdim(\C_G)=\FPdim(\C)/|G|$.
+Recall that the {\em de-equivariantization} $\C_G$ of $\C$ is the finite tensor category $\Mod(A)_{\C}$ of right $A$-modules in $\C$ (see \ref{finitetensorcat}), and that $\FPdim(\C_G)=\FPdim(\C)/|G|$.
 (For more details see, e.g., \cite[Section 8.23]{EGNO}.)

-Let $\E\subseteq \A$ be finite tensor categories.
-Recall from \cite{GNN} that the {\em relative center} $\Z_{\E}(\A)$ is the category of exact $\E$-bimodule functors from $\E$ to $\A$.
-By \cite[Lemma 4.5]{Sh}, $\Z_{\E}(\A)$ (= $\Z(\E;\A)$) is a finite tensor category.
+Let $\E\subset \A$ be finite tensor categories.
+Recall from \cite{GNN} that the {\em relative center} $\Z_{\E}(\A)$, which is dented by $\Z(\E;\A)$ in \cite{Sh}, is the category of exact $\E$-bimodule functors from $\E$ to $\A$.
+By \cite[Lemma 4.5]{Sh}, $\Z_{\E}(\A)$ is a finite tensor category.
 The following result was proved for fusion categories in \cite[Theorem 3.5]{GNN}.
 The proof in the non-semisimple case is parallel.

 \begin{theorem} Let $\A=\oplus_G \A_g$ be a finite tensor category, faithfully graded by a finite group $G$, with identity component $\A_1=\E$.
 Then the following hold: \begin{enumerate} \item There is a braided tensor equivalence $\Z(\A)\cong (\Z_{\E}(\A))^{G}$.
 In particular $\Z(\A)$ contains a Tannakian subcategory $\mathcal{T}:=\Rep(G)$.